 Naoko Munakata 0 0 No applicable items Naoko Munakata has extensive experience and insight into the national administrative fields of economics, international trade and intellectual property, among others.
 As an Outside Director and Audit and Supervisory Committee Member of the Company since 2020, she has contributed to strengthening the functions of the Board of Directors by leveraging her experience and insight in managing the affairs of the Company from an independent perspective.
 Furthermore, while never having been involved in corporate management in any way other than serving as an outside officer, she possesses sufficient experience in organizational management in central bureaucracy.
-She is appointed as an Outside Director Munakata corporate management in any way other than serving as an outside officer, she possesses sufficient i) Committee's Composition and Chairperson's Attributes
+She is appointed as an Outside Director who is an Audit and Supervisory Committee Member because the Company expects that she will continue to strengthen decision-making functions and audit, supervisory and oversight functions of the Board of supervisory and oversight functions of the Board of Directors.